Outstanding Sheffield Alumni

 Upon graduating from Sheffield, Penny joined Procter & Gamble, and later the Milk Marketing board, working as a product manager, launching and devising new products.
 In 1987 she was appointed Marketing Director of Coca-Cola and Schweppes, and in 1992 was made President of Coca-Cola in Great Britain.
 In a company, and business world, at a time dominated by men, Penny stood out as a confident, motivated and talented leader who could compete with anyone.

 After leaving Coca-Cola in 1995, Penny developed her portfolio of interests, becoming a non-executive director of Vodafone, Enodis (formerly Berisford), Trinity Mirror, the GAP, Next, the Body Shop, and Reuters.
-Currently she is a non-executive director with the Home Retail Group, Morrisons and RBS.
+In September 2018 Penny was appointed by Aston Martin Lagonda as their first female chairman.
 Beyond this she also manages to find time to be a trustee of the British Museum.
 In 2011 she was awarded a CBE for services to the media industry.

 BA Politics 1969